 Do you believe that Americans are greedy?

-Now I know as well that Americans are known as well for their consumerism.
-Whether its spending on pizza, movies, jewelry, clothes, candy bars, furniture, the truth is that we like to spend on ourselves.
+Now, I know that Americans are known as well for our consumerism.
+Whether it’s spending on pizza, movies, jewelry, clothes, candy bars, or furniture, the truth is that we like to spend on ourselves.
 But that consumerism is not unique to America.
 And that’s my point.

 Every place you travel around the world, you’ll generally find that those in positions of power acquire wealth.
 And they spend that wealth on themselves.
 Greed.

 It’s all relative—whether it’s a desert chieftain or a ruling despot.

 Why?
 Greed is not a cultural issue.
 Greed is a condition of the human heart.
 If you are human, you’ll struggle with greed at some point in your life.

 And the only antidote known for this condition?
 Generosity.